 “When we visited Bionic in London, we were blown away, it was really inspiring and I think that visit made us work harder to be proud of our business, to work on it and be sure that what we were selling was the very best product we could sell.”

-Speaking about the pandemic though, Mark said “It was strange, when we were in London months before lockdown was announced, I remember thinking, there’s so many poorly people coughing on the tubes, you don’t think about it until you put it on paper, but it did feel strange at the time.”
+Speaking about the pandemic though, Mark said “It was strange when we were in London months before lockdown was announced, I remember thinking, there are so many poorly people coughing on the tubes, you don’t think about it until you put it on paper, but it did feel strange at the time.”

 “The first lockdown was almost like a break, it gave people a chance to get things done, the second caused us to evaluate if we could even keep going as a business, we sat down and decided that we could and we needed to.”